passcod/blook/2017-dec-31-yearly-summary.md

 ## Fanfiction

 Words read per month, based on the monthly update posts.
-Thus the figure is low-balled as the posts don't include fics I read but didn't like.
+Thus the figure is low-balled as the posts don't include fics I read but didn't like, nor the updates for incomplete works I follow.

 - December 2016 → January 2017: 5,399k
 - January → February: 6,416k
 - February → March: 2,964k
 - March → April: 2,199k
+- April → May: 3,325k